DrakeLab/miller-tb-assortativity/README.md

 header-includes:
 - \usepackage{physics}
 - \usepackage{sectsty} \sectionfont{\centering}
-- \usepackage{amsfonts}
+output: pdf_document
 ---

 # PROTOCOL FOR:
-# Sex-assortativity and the spread of TB in contact networks
+# Sex-assortativity and the spread of TB on contact networks

 _Spring 2019_